iamNCJ/YuanGPT/README.md

 The `BaseModel` directly inherits `nn.Module`, which is the compatible for most of the distributed training frameworks.
 All implementations of the language model are derived from `BaseModel` and maintain only the model config, the model structure, the forward method, the loss function and the optimizer.

+Currently, implemented models include:
+- native model: written in native pytorch
+- huggingface model: written in HuggingFace's transformers

+### `trainer` Module

+Now we put everything else like model initialization, training, validation and testing into `trainer` module.
+All training preparation and iterations are done here.

+Currently, implemented trainers include:
+- PytorchLightning trainer: distributed training with pytorch-lightning, with deepspeed integration provided by the lightning team
+- PatrickStar Trainer

 ## Distributed Launch

+Below are examples of how to launch the training job on different distributed frameworks.

 ### DDP in PyTorch-Lightning